-The Junior Wildcats registration for the 2020 Fall Season will open up soon.
+The Junior Wildcats registration for the 2023 Fall Season is open.
 As a reminder, if you’re a rising 6th, 7th or 8th grader and live in the Dunwoody HS district, you’re eligible to play for one of the 3 grade based teams.

+The first week of practice begins the last week of July.
 Practices take place on the field at Dunwoody HS on Monday, Tuesday and Thursday from 6 - 8pm, subject to change.
-The Junior Wildcats play 8 regular season games on Saturdays with home games played at Dunwoody HS.
+The Junior Wildcats play 8 regular season games on Saturdays with home games played at Dunwoody HS, which was newly turfed for the 2021 season!
 We play in the GMSAA, the largest middle school feeder program in the country.
-The majority of the teams the Junior Wildcats will play against are in the same region as the varsity Wildcats.

-The registration fee is $275* and includes two jerseys players keep, new helmets and shoulder pads.
+The registration fee is $275* and includes two jerseys per player, a helmet and shoulder pads.

 The Dunwoody Junior Wildcat Football program is available for rising 6th – 8th-grade athletes living in the Dunwoody High School District who want to be a part of the Wildcat family sooner than later.
 Our focus is on the development and growth of football players who will ultimately play for the high school.

 Varsity Head Coach Mike Nash and his staff will select the coaches for each grade and ensure they are teaching their principles to create consistency from 6th grade through 12th.
 Registration will cover shoulder pads, helmets, and game jerseys.

 We will be using Team Snap for Communications again this season.
 Every player is expected to download the Team Snap App immediately.
 You can find the download links for your device here: https://www.teamsnap.com/mobile